Jurors acquit ex-Tennessee football players in rape trial

 KNOXVILLE, Tenn.
-(AP) — Jurors have acquitted two former University of Tennessee football players, nearly 3 ½ years after they were indicted on aggravated rape charges.
+(AP) — Two former University of Tennessee football players were acquitted Friday of the aggravated rape charges they had been indicted on nearly 3 ½ years ago.

 A jury of seven women and five men deliberated for almost 1 ½ hours Friday afternoon before finding A.J.
 Johnson and Michael Williams not guilty on all counts.

-Note: This story has been corrected to show that the woman acknowledged having consensual sex with Johnson, not Williams, on two occasions prior to the night of Johnson's party.